PriYAaa2603/Summer_internship_22IT154/Week1.md

   - After the instance is created, go to the Lightsail dashboard.
   - Click on the instance to open its management page.
   - Click on the "Connect using SSH" button to open the web-based SSH client.
-  - Alternatively, use an SSH client like PuTTY or your terminal:
-    ```bash
-    ssh -i /path/to/your/private-key.pem username@your-instance-public-ip
-    ```

 - **Learning About the Networking, Storage, and Other Aspects of an Instance**
   - **Networking**: